ravitejagrt/AWS-SAA-C03-Practice-Questions/AWS_SAA-03_Exam_Format.md

 Option C, which involves copying the data to Amazon EFS and modifying the application to use Amazon EFS for document storage, is the most appropriate solution to ensure users can see all their documents at once in the duplicated architecture.
 Amazon EFS provides scalability, availability, and shared access, allowing both EC2 instances to access and synchronize the documents seamlessly.
 Unlike EBS volumes or snapshots, which cannot be shared in real time across multiple instances and Availability Zones, Amazon EFS allows both EC2 instances to access the same file system simultaneously, ensuring all users see the same set of documents regardless of which instance serves their request.
 -------------------------------------------------------------------------------------

-6]A company uses NFS to store large video files in on-premises network attached storage.
+6. A company uses NFS to store large video files in on-premises network attached storage.
 Each video file ranges in size from 1 MB to 500 GB.
 The total storage is 70 TB and is no longer growing.
 The company decides to migrate the video files to Amazon S3.
 The company must migrate the video files as soon as possible while using the least possible network bandwidth.
 Which solution will meet these requirements?

   B Create an AWS Snowball Edge job.
 Receive a Snowball Edge device on premises.
 Use the Snowball Edge client to transfer data to the device.
 Return the device so that AWS can import the data into Amazon S3